 Sources: Authors, Ethiopia ERSS, 2011.

-Table 17: Average Number of Meals per Adult/Day across Segments, Ethiopia (2011)

-Sources: Authors, Ethiopia ERSS, 2011.

 Figure 6: Variation in Technical Efficiency across Segments, Ethiopia (2011)

+Note: This graph shows the average the average technical efficiency of each system (black dot) and one standard deviation to each side of the average.
+This figure illustrates the variability in technical efficiency within each of the farming systems for each combination of yield and market potential.

 Table 18: Selected Food Security Indicators across Segments, Ethiopia (2011)